 Introduction to the teachings of Shinran through a study of his major treatise.
 Course will focus on the doctrinal content of the text, making use of the English translation.
-HRPH 1614 Introduction to Shin Buddhist ought, and at least one year of college level Japanese language study (minimal level: ability to use character dictionary), or instructor's permission is prerequisite to enrollment.
+HRPH 1614 Introduction to Shin Buddhist thought, and at least one year of college-level Japanese language study (minimal level: ability to use character dictionary), or instructor's permission is prerequisite to enrollment.
 Course is required for ministerial aspirants.
 Fulfills the textual studies (Biblical Studies or Sacred Texts) requirement for the GTU MA.

-WORKS OF SHINRAN, III: TEACHING, PRACTICE, AND REALIZATION, CONTINUED HRPH 4568 recommended for ministerial aspirants.
-Fulfills the textual studies (Biblical Studies or Sacred Texts) requirement for the GTU MA.
+WORKS OF SHINRAN, III: TEACHING, PRACTICE, AND REALIZATION, CONTINUED SA forthcoming [was HRPH 4568]

 Continuation of the study of Shinran's major treatise focusing on the Japanese original.
 HRPH 4567 Works of Shinran, II or equivalent as determined by instructor is prerequisite to enrollment.
-Course is
+Course is recommended for ministerial aspirants.
+Fulfills the textual studies (Biblical Studies or Sacred Texts) requirement for the GTU MA.